 Transition program from high school to college:

 Thames at Mitchell College is a college transition program for students with learning differences or students who would benefit from additional preparation to succeed in college, and is unique in the landscape of gap-year programs in being located on a college campus.
 Thames students can qualify to take two Mitchell College courses, connecting them directly with success on the college level.
 Not sure what’s right for you?
-Call or email an Admissions Counselor at 800-443-2811 or email@example.com to discuss what’s best, or visit and meet with specialists!
+Call or email an Admissions Counselor at 800-443-2811 or email@example.com to discuss what’s best, or visit and meet with Thames specialists!
 We’d like to hear from you!

 The one-on-one academic support from the BLC has helped me to be an academic success at Mitchell College and graduate with honors.